Charlie Blackmon Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.56 team ERA ranks 22nd across all league pitching staffs.
+- The Diamondbacks' 4.54 team ERA ranks 18th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- The Diamondbacks rank 19th in baseball in home runs given up (33 total, 1.2 per game).

-- Henry (0-0) gets the start for the Diamondbacks, his second of the season.
+- The Diamondbacks are sending Nelson (1-1) to the mound to make his sixth start of the season.
+He is 1-1 with a 5.33 ERA and 17 strikeouts through 27 2/3 innings pitched.

-- In his most recent time out on Tuesday, the left-hander tossed 4 1/3 innings against the Kansas City Royals, allowing three earned runs while surrendering four hits.
+- In his last appearance on Wednesday against the Kansas City Royals, the righty tossed five innings, giving up four earned runs while surrendering 11 hits.

+- In five games this season, the 25-year-old has amassed an ERA of 5.33, with 5.7 strikeouts per nine innings.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.